The Land Before Time

 Review

-I praise James Horner's score of the movie and was vividly gorgeous to hear.
-It has many ways to enhance the music, make it as light-hearted, dark or emotional in depth.
-I had almost forgot that one of the supporting leads Spike was actually a baby stegosaurus and he looked like a dinosaur from a different kind which had me confused?
+I praise James Horner's score for the movie, which was vividly gorgeous to hear.
+It offers many ways to enhance the music, making it lighthearted, dark, or emotional.
+I had almost forgotten that one of the supporting leads, Spike, was actually a baby stegosaurus.
+He looked like a dinosaur of a different kind, which confused me.

 No comments: